 With two decades of experience, Hammons helps anyone involved with and in need of dispute resolution, this includes:

 Peer reviews say Hammons is the attorney to handle construction and real estate matters, with many providing referrals to him.
 He is said to be knowledgeable, easy to work with, and “creative and tenacious.”
 His abilities to keep costs in mind, look for alternatives, and be aggressive in representing his clients would make him a great attorney to work with.

-Kenneth Ruttenberg began practicing law in California in 1993.
+Kenneth Ruttenberg began practicing law in California in 1993 and is the founder of Ruttenberg Law Firm.
 He is an experienced construction attorney, whose services include construction contracts, claims, California mechanics liens, suspension of work, and defect litigation.
 According to the LA firm’s website, most of their cases are “complex condominium litigation and construction defects in particular.”

 Celebrity clients include Steven Tyler of Aerosmith, Mick Fleetwood of Fleetwood Mac, and Mark Foster of Foster the People.
 These types of clients speak to the quality of his work and the reputation he has in LA.
 However, he might not be the best choice if you are dealing with smaller claims or don’t have the budget to hire such a prestigious firm.

 Christopher Mass is an experienced construction attorney who has been practicing in California since 1991 at Gibbs Giden.
 Mass is an accomplished construction attorney in LA who handles business matters, employee handbooks, and other legal issues, as well as construction defect litigation, mechanics liens, and contract negotiation.